DebugSteven/DebugSteven.github.io/_posts/2018-11-17-can-you-drop-it.md

 }
 ```

-Anything with a `Copy` trait cannot have an implementation for the `Drop` trait
+Anything with a `Copy` trait cannot have an implementation for the `Drop` trait.
 If you try to write an implementation for `Drop` for a type that has an instance of `Copy` you'll end up with something like this:

 ```rust